CraigKnoblauch/button-cam/notes.md

 I've been reading this is because the animation system works on time rather than frames.
 So basically the frame number to threejs is going to be different compared to what it is in blender.
 We have to calculate what the start and stop frames in threejs land would be instead of taking the ones from blender directly.

 ## With GSAP
 I'm so tempted to just take the values for the clips and feed them to gsap so I don't have to mess with the three js animation mixer.
 In fact I'm going to try that first

 Convert the values of each subclip into an array of Vector3 objects.
 Use that as a motionpath

 GSAP will take a lot more testing to understand what's going on and what it needs.
 I don't have the patience for it right now.

+## Finally figured out AnimationMixer
+I found that if I animate my own camera object, then copy those properties to the state camera every frame, I don't have any weird bugs, the view looks good, and the animation is as smooth as in blender.
+I'll be going with this approach from now on.

+# Remaining features
+- [ ] Sub sections controlled by "Right"/"Left" buttons, alternatively swipes on mobile
+- [ ] Sections controlled by button click
+- [ ] Sections can be visited out of order by playing the shortest path animation
+- [ ] If a user wants to go to a different section/subsection in the middle of an animation, the animation is interrupted by starting to find the shortest path animation to their destination
+- [ ] Pyramid smoothly animates to cubes rather than going all the way around.